PPF agrees to sell two Home Credit operations in Southeast Asia

 Czech-based financial group PPF has signed an agreement with Japan’s Mitsubishi UFJ Financial Group (MUFG) to sell the Philippines and Indonesian businesses of its consumer finance brand Home Credit Group (HC) for about €596mn.
-The comes as part of PPF's shift away from Russian and Asian markets to refocus on Europe.
+The deal comes as part of PPF's shift away from Russian and Asian markets to refocus on Europe.

-MUFG Bank together with its Thai and Indonesian units will finance the acquisition, which is expected to close by the second half of 2023 following shareholders and regulatory approvals.
+MUFG Bank together with its Thai and Indonesian units will finance the acquisition, which is expected to close by the second half of 2023 following shareholders' and regulatory approvals.
 The final consideration is subject to one-to-one adjustment based on the equity book values at the closing of the transactions.

 Home Credit's operations in Asia have been hit by the COVID-19 pandemic and the increased cost of finance.
-In June, PPF's incoming CEO Jiri Smejc had said it was looking to sell its Chinese operations but wanted to develop Home Credit in India, Vietnam, Indonesia and Philippines, though it needs partners with banking licences to secure access to cheap funding from deposits.
+In June, PPF's incoming CEO Jiri Smejc said it was looking to sell its Chinese operations but wanted to develop Home Credit in India, Vietnam, Indonesia and Philippines, though it needed partners with banking licences to secure access to cheap funding from deposits.

 However, in August Bloomberg reported that MUFG was in negotiations to buy the Indonesian and Phillippines businesses.
+It is understood that discussions were originally about a partnership but MUFG then chose to take full control of the consumer finance businesses.

 Krungsri and MUFG Bank are to purchase 75% and 25% respectively of Home Credit Philippines for a valuation of €406 million.
 In Indonesia, Krungsri, Adira and an Indonesian investor as required by local regulations are to purchase 75%, 10%, and 15%, respectively of Home Credit Indonesia for a valuation of €209 million.